Facebook pixel A Parent's FAQ | Pepperdine University | Seaver College Skip to main content

 What is the mailing address for students?

-Each student is assigned a campus mail box number and combination.
-In the box students will receive letters and notification slips to pick up a package in the mailroom.
-The mailing address is: 24255 Pacific Coast Highway
+Each student is assigned a campus mailbox number and combination.
+In the box, students will receive letters, and notification slips indicating that they will pick up a package in the Lighthouse mailroom.
+Students can ship items 30 days before arrival in August.
+These items can be picked up Monday-Friday between the hours of 8 AM - 4:30 PM PST.

 Campus Box # _____